diagrams/diagrams-doc/doc/manual.rst

 >           ===
 >           (ex23 <> ex4)) # centerXY

-Notice that the arrows in the above diagram all have the same dart shaped head, no tail and straight shaft.
-All of these aspects and many others can be customized by using companion functions to the ones above and an `opts` parameter of type `ArrowOpts`.
-For example the companion to `connect`  is `connect'`.
-The fields of `ArrowOpts` are:
+Notice that the arrows in the above diagram all have the same dart shaped head, no tail, and a straight shaft.
+All of these aspects, and many others, can be customized using companion functions to the ones above, whose names end with an apostrophe.
+For example, the companion to `connect` is `connect'`.
+These companion functions take an extra `ArrowOpts` record, whose fields are:

-* `arrowHead` and `arrowTail` to specify the shape of the head and tail.
-For arrowheads  the `Arrowheads` module exports the values `tri`, `dart`, `spike`, `thorn`, `missile`, and `noHead`, the default is `dart`.
-For tails we have `quill`, `block` and `noTail`, here `noTail` is the default.
+* `arrowHead` and `arrowTail`, to specify the shape of the head and tail.
+The `Diagrams.TwoD.Arrowheads`:mod: module exports the arrowheads `tri`, `dart`, `spike`, `thorn`, `missile`, and `noHead`;
+  the default is `dart`.
+For tails we have `quill`, `block` and `noTail`; `noTail` is the default.
 Addtionally, any head can be used as a tail by appending a `'` (e.g. `dart'`).
-There are also functions that can be used to create custom heads and tails (see `Arrow`).
+There are also functions that can be used to create custom heads and tails (see `Diagrams.TwoD.Arrow`:mod:).

-* `arrowShaft` is any `Trail R2`, it will be sized automatically to fit between its connection points.
+* `arrowShaft` is any `Trail R2`; it will be sized automatically to fit between the endpoints of the arrow.

-* `headSize` and `tailSize` specify the size of the head and tail.
-The default value is 0.3, the units are defined so that 1 represents an arrow head the fits in a circle of diameter 1.
+* `headSize` and `tailSize` specify the size of the head and tail, defined as the diameter of an enclosing circle.
+The default value is 0.3.
+Note that arrowheads and tails are scale-invariant, so the these sizes are relative to the *final* vector space of the rendered diagram (see also the section on `Line width`_ and `freeze`).

 * `headGap` and `tailGap` both default to 0 and are used to indicate the amount of space between the end of the arrow and the location it is pointing at.
+Unlike `headSize` and `tailSize`, these values are relative to the *local* vector space (*i.e.* they are affected normally by scaling).

-* `shaftWidth` is the stroke width of the shaft, default is 0.03.
+* `shaftWidth` is the stroke width of the arrow shaft; the default is 0.03.
+See also `Line width`_.

-* `headStyle`, `tailStyle` and `shaftStyle` are used to pass in style functions like `fc blue # opacity 0.75` to customize parts of the arrow (see `ArrowOpts`).
+* `headStyle`, `tailStyle` and `shaftStyle` are used to pass in style functions like `fc blue . opacity 0.75` to customize parts of the arrow.

 The following example demonstrates the use of various `ArrowOpts`.